Welcome to the Berlin International Spirits Competition FAQ Page. Please contact us if you do not find your answers here.

 That is a great question.
 Adam Levy our founder was reading an article in the Malt Advocate (Best whiskey magazine in the USA and now named Whiskey Advocate) that was questioning why their reviews were different from competitions results.
 The article’s research showed that a well know spirits competition on the West Coast on average awarded a medal to over 84% of the brands that submitted.
 That horrified him and believed that New York deserved its own respected competition that had a much different philosophy on medals and judging.

-We are now in our 6th Year since we created the New York International Spirits Competition.
-Seeing the success and of course we have generated for our winners that we were asked to create one in Europe.
+We are now in our 8th Year since we created the New York International Spirits Competition.
+Seeing the success and the quality of the competition process that we were asked to create one in Europe.

 Why different type of Trade Buyers on your panel?